crahan/PiShutdown/README.md

 # Raspberry Pi shutdown button with LED

 This repository is a combination of [Howchoo/pi-power-button](https://github.com/Howchoo/pi-power-button) and [TonyLHansen/raspberry-pi-safe-off-switch](https://github.com/TonyLHansen/).
 The Python code runs as a systemd service and waits for the button to be pressed.
-Once pressed it will start a 6-second (default) countdown timer and blink the LED until the timeout has been reached and the Raspberry Pi cleanly shuts down.
+Once pressed it will start a 6-second (default) countdown timer and blink the LED until the timeout has been reached and the Raspberry Pi cleanly shuts down ([demo](https://raw.githubusercontent.com/crahan/pi-shutdown-button/main/media/demo.mp4)).

 If you use GPIO 3 (default) to detect the button press you can also use the button to boot the Pi.
 LED is set to GPIO 13.
 You will need the `gpiozero` Python package which can be installed using `sudo apt install python3-gpiozero`.